 S6L - BLACK - MARATHON - FCB

-This 2018 Brompton S6L Folding Bike in subtle Black uses the classic S-Type bar which is Brompton's lowest and sportiest handlebar.
+This Brompton S6L Folding Bike in timeless classic Black uses the S-Type bar which is Brompton's lowest and sportiest handlebar.
 This gives a zippy, fast position for riders of average height and a mid-height position for shorter riders.
 Perfect for fast commutes.

 The Six Speed Standard Gearing offers all the gears you could ever want for local use plus any travel you wish to do, and comes with super puncture-resistant Schwalbe Marathon tires, front and rear fenders to keep you dry and the awesome Brompton front carrier block for carrying any of the Brompton bags.

 All Brompton bikes are hand-made to order and this model has been made to our specification and is in stock.

 - Frame, Rear Frame, Fork and Stem all painted in Black